-Description Governing document: Named Executive Officers Severance Plan.
-Governing document.
+Description Named Executive Officers Governing document: Severance Plan.
 For equity awards, both the Severance Plan and individual award agreements.
 Termination events triggering severance cash benefits and benefits continuation: Involuntary termination other than for Cause, permanent disability or death.
 Severance cash benefit: Two times base salary and two times target annual bonus for Mr. Gursahaney; one times base salary and one times target annual bonus for Messrs.
 Bleisch and Edoff and Ms. Graham.
 Executive must sign release to receive severance benefits: Yes.
 Health and welfare benefits continuation: Twelve months from date of termination for medical and dental and health care reimbursement account benefits only, if the executive does not commence employment with another company during the severance period.
 Mr.Gursahaney will also be entitled to a cash payment equal to the projected value of the employer portion of medical and dental benefit premiums for an additional 12 month period.
 Prorated bonus in year of termination: At Tyco's discretion and subject to applicable performance conditions and other incentive plan terms.
 Equity treatment (1) : Upon an involuntary termination without Cause: Awards granted prior to Oct.
-12, 2011: All unvested RSUs and stock options are forfeited unless the executive is retirement eligible, in which case all or a portion of the shares vest.
-For stock options, the executive receives one additional year of vesting. • Performance share units are forfeited unless the executive is retirement eligible, in which case all subject to performance criteria.
+12, 2011: • All unvested RSUs and stock options are forfeited unless the executive is retirement eligible, in which case all or a portion of the shares vest.
+For stock options, the executive receives one additional year of vesting. • Performance share units are forfeited unless the executive is retirement eligible, in which case all or a portion of the shares vest and remain subject to performance criteria.
 Awards granted on and after Oct.
-12, 2011:

-All unvested RSUs and stock options are forfeited unless the executive is retirement or a portion of the shares vest and remain
+12, 2011: • All unvested RSUs and stock options are forfeited unless the executive is retirement